tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/MaskedAutoregressiveFlow.md

 relatively simple framework for user-specified (deep) architectures to learn a distribution over continuous events.
 Regarding terminology,

-  "Autoregressive models decompose the joint density as a product of conditionals, and model each conditional in turn.
-Normalizing flows transform a base density (e.g. a standard Gaussian) into the target density by an invertible transformation with tractable Jacobian."
+  'Autoregressive models decompose the joint density as a product of conditionals, and model each conditional in turn.
+Normalizing flows transform a base density (e.g. a standard Gaussian) into the target density by an invertible transformation with tractable Jacobian.'
   [(Papamakarios et al., 2016)][3]

-In other words, the "autoregressive property" is equivalent to the decomposition, `p(x) = prod{ p(x[perm[i]] | x[perm[0:i]]) : i=0, ..., d }`
+In other words, the 'autoregressive property' is equivalent to the decomposition, `p(x) = prod{ p(x[perm[i]] | x[perm[0:i]]) : i=0, ..., d }`
 where `perm` is some permutation of `{0, ..., d}`.
 In the simple case where the permutation is identity this reduces to: